ursiform/bear/README.md

     // by the dynamic URL parameters (if any).
     // Wildcard params are accessed by using an asterisk: Params["*"] Params map[string]string
-    // Pattern is the URL pattern string that was matched by a given request Pattern string
     // State is a utility map of string keys and empty interface values
     // to allow one middleware to pass information to the next.
     State map[string]interface{}